Oil above $37 as U.S. supply tightens, still near 11-year low

 Next year, the glut is expected to be smaller as world demand rises and the price collapse leads to lower output from some countries outside OPEC, but there is no sign yet that OPEC itself is prepared to lower its supply - which is likely to rise when sanctions on Iran are lifted.

-Additional reporting by Henning Gloystein; Editing by William Hardy and Steve Orlofsky
+Additional reporting by Henning Gloystein; Editing by Steve Orlofsky and Bill Trott